-Once all the laminated cards done, put some double face tape on each one and stick to the outside of the box.
+Once all the laminate cards are complete, put double face tape on the back and stick to the outside of the box.
 If you prefer, you can use clear double side tape and stick the picture onto the inside of the box facing out instead.

-All that’s left is to put the matching shoes into the box, close the lid and stack onto the shelf.
+Then, put the matching shoes into the box, pop in a silica packet (for moisture), close the lid and stack onto the shelf.

 The wardrobe is the perfect size to hold up to 40 pairs of shoes in these plastic storage containers (it measures 19 5/8″ wide by 13 3/4 deep by 93 1/8″ high).
 In addition to the metal shelving, I bought a few more so I could stack the shoe boxes 3-high between each shelf.
 Stacking them in this way makes it easy enough to pull one out from the bottom without risking an avalanche of the ones on top.

 The beauty of this project is that it takes up little floor space in the closet.
 It’s only two shoe boxes wide – the rest of the space is essentially vertical air space, leaving me plenty of room for clothes storage too!